-Legendary Aviators and Aircraft
+Legendary Aviators and Aircraft of World War One

 They fought in canvas and wood biplanes that could barely fly 100 MPH.
 Men like von Richthofen, Rickenbacker, Bishop, Guynemer, Mannock, Ball, who flew airplanes with names like Spad, Fokker, Albatros, Nieuport, and Sopwith Camel.
+High above the trenches they fought heroic battles with these primitive weapons.

 In this era, the top speeds were about 100 MPH.
 When the pilots ventured ten miles over the enemy lines, that was a notable event.
 The pilots carried no parachutes.
 The airplanes were made of wood and canvas; when they caught on fire, it spread quickly, and spelled certain death for the occupants.

-Aircraft Milestones
+Aircraft Timeline

-In the first few months of the war, combat between airplanes was unknown; they were used for observation and some far-sighted aviators could envision using them for bombing.
+1914 - In the first few months of the war, combat between airplanes was unknown; they were used for reconnaissance photographs and some far-sighted aviators could envision using them for bombing.
 After some pilots took up pistols and rifles, some planes had machine guns mounted in the observer's seat, which typically fired rearward or to the side.
 When a French pilot, Roland Garros, bolted steel deflectors to his propeller, which permitted him to fire a machine gun through it, the airplane became an offensive weapon.

-Then Tony Fokker, a Dutch airplane builder and entrepeneur working for the Germans, installed interrupter gear, permitting a machine gun to fire through the prop with much more reliability.
+1915 - Then Tony Fokker, a Dutch airplane builder and entrepreneur working for the Germans, installed interrupter gear, permitting a machine gun to fire through the prop with much more reliability.
 For a time, the Fokkers gave the Germans an edge.
+Over the course of the war, the quality of Allied fighters, or "scouts," generally matched the Germans.
+The quality advantage swung back and forth somewhat, but even the mid-1915 "Fokker Scourge" has been overstated; the Germans just never had very many Fokker Eindeckers.
+And the British pusher biplanes and the French Nieuport 11 were very effective opponents.

 Notable Aviators